mxiong11/gray-scott-sim/README.md

 **_How to Use_**

-Check Type Matching: Run this test to verify whether the types of model parameters match correctly.
+Run this test to verify whether the types of model parameters match correctly.
 A successful test indicates proper type matching; otherwise, further investigation and code adjustments may be needed.
 Inspect Output Information: Examine the printed type information to ensure it aligns with expectations.
 This can aid in debugging or validating the use of the correct data types.

 #### TEST 0.2